Back to list

 4. Participation: Can everyone be involved?

-• No Slack App approval needed (just paste URL)
+• No Slack App approval needed (just paste a URL)

 • Mathematically guaranteed fairness

-• Completely free, supports up to 299 people
+• Completely free with support for up to 299 people

-• URL allows storage for 180 days and verification
+• Results stored and verifiable via URL for 180 days

 Try Amida-san Now!